Nanojaw/FRAME/README.md

 where to save the result
 parameters for the instruction, separated by a comma

+some instructions do not return anything and are therefore written `instruction parameter, parameter`

 modules for importing code

 structures for clumping variables and functions